Tendocat/qr-code/README.md

 if the corresponding text is an URL, open it in a browser else copy it in the clipboard

-##  DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+##License

-                    Version 2, December 2004
+        DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

  Copyright (C) 2022 Antoine Dumoulin <contact@tendo.dev>